Dubosej1/blackjack-trivia/docs/instruct-manual.md

 # Game Instruction Manual

--Starting The Game
+## Starting The Game

 <pic of beginning screen>

-When you first open the app, press the [Start New Game] button in the “Game Message Field”, in the middle of the screen.
-Before you start the game, you can change the game settings in the “Options Menu” via the [Options] button at the top of the screen.
+When you first open the app, press the `[Start New Game]` button in the “GAME MESSAGE FIELD”, in the middle of the screen.

+Before you start the game, you can change the game settings in the “OPTIONS MENU” via the `[Options]` button at the top of the screen.

--Placing your bets
+## Placing your bets

-H2: Base Bet
+#### Base Bet

 <pic of the Base Bet Menu>

-When you press the [Start New Game] button, the round begins and the “Base Bet Menu” appears on screen.
-Here you can place a “Base Bet”, a bet on whether you can beat the Dealer in the current round of Blackjack.
-The “Bank Field” shows how much money you currently have in your “BANK”, which is where the money for your bets will come from.
+When you press the `[Start New Game]` button, the round begins and the “BASE BET MENU” appears on screen.
+Here you can place a [BASE BET].

+The “BANK FIELD” shows how much money you currently have in your [BANK].

+See ["Betting: Base Bet"](basic-rules.md#base-bet) in the Basic Rules Page for more info on Base Bet and PLAYER's Bank.

 <pic of Chip Buttons>

-Use the [Chip] buttons to add money to the “Base Bet”.
-The “Current Base Bet” field will increase as you add chip amounts, and the “Bank field” will decrease.
+Use the `[Chip]` buttons to add money to the Base Bet.
+The “CURRENT BASE BET FIELD” will increase as you add chip amounts, and the “BANK FIELD” will decrease.

-Use the [Clear Bet] button to clear the “Current Base Bet” and reset all fields back to default.
+Use the `[Clear Bet]` button to clear the Current Base Bet and reset all fields back to default.

-If you want to place any side bets for the current round, press the [Side Bet Menu] button to open the menu.
+If you want to place any [SIDE BETS] for the current round, press the `[Side Bet Menu]` button to open the "SIDE BET MENU".
+See the ["Side Bets"](side-bet-rules.md) section of the documentation for more info.

-After you have placed some side bets, you can press the [Side Bets Placed] button to open the “Side Bets Placed” Menu.
-This menu lists all the side bets you placed and their bet amounts.
-The [Side Bets Placed] button itself will show the total money amount of all the side bets placed.
+After you have placed some Side Bets, you can press the `[Side Bets Placed]` button to open the “SIDE BETS PLACED SCREEN".
+This screen lists all the Side Bets you placed and the amount of money you put on them.
+The `[Side Bets Placed]` button itself will show the total money amount of all the Side Bets placed.

+>:warning: **WARNING**:
-NOTE: If you have the “Side Bets” Option set to OFF, the [Side Bet Menu] and [Side Bets Placed] buttons won’t be displayed.
+> If you have the “Side Bets” Option set to OFF, the [`Side Bet Menu]` and `[Side Bets Placed]` buttons won’t be displayed.
+See the ["Side Bets"](options-menu.md#side-bets) section in the Options Menu documentation for more info.

-When you are done placing your “Base Bet”, press the [Deal Cards] button to close the menu and start the game.
+When you are done placing your Base Bet, press the `[Deal Cards]` button to close the menu and start the game.

 H2: Side Bets